-To enable your users to login with GitHub, you are required to first register an application with GitHub to serve as the OAuth provider.
-You may also want to create a GitHub Organization to manage your project.
+To enable your users to login with GitHub, you must enable GitHub login in the builder and then create an application with GitHub to serve as the OAuth provider.

 Follow the steps to below to configure GitHub login.